Connect with us

 DTS:X for Home Theater

-• A home theater receiver or soundbar that is DTS:X compatible.
-If your home theater receiver or soundbar is not DTS:X compatible but is DTS Digital Surround or DTS-HD Master Audio compatible, you can still play DTS:X encoded content, you just won’t be able to access its added features.
+• A home theater receiver and speakers or a soundbar that is DTS:X compatible.
+If your home theater receiver or soundbar is not DTS:X compatible but is DTS Digital Surround or DTS-HD Master Audio compatible, you can still play DTS:X encoded content, you just won’t be able to access its added features or height information.

 DTS:X Pro